Bombus pensylvanicus: Description and identification

-While bees normally forage close to their nests, it has been observed that individuals can return from up to 1.5 miles away.
-Though there is likely individual variation in homing ability and the time it takes a bee to find its way back to the nest.
-The method utilized by the bees is most likely trial and error method, not a sixth sense or homing instinct because the bees maintained varying variation in time taken to return to the nest.
+Whilst bees normally forage close to their nests, it has been observed that individuals can return from up to 1.5 miles away, though there is likely individual variation in homing ability and the time it takes a bee to find its way back to the nest.
+The method utilized by the bees is most likely trial and error, not a sixth sense or homing instinct, because the time taken to return to the nest varies.
 Males become more common in late summer.

-Intraspecific Variation

-S.A.
-Cameron observed that bees of the genus Bombus tend to have a comparable morphology throughout their range, thus signifying that behavioral adaptations may play a large part in colonizing different habitats.
-Mimetic evolution is postulated to account for both interspecific and intraspecific variation in color pattern.
-Eastern North American B. pensylvanicus and western North American B. sonorus are taxa that have a similar morphology, but have distinct color patterns and different male genitalia.
-In areas where the two taxa overlap, there is genetic introgression between B. sonorus and B. pensylvanicus, suggesting that the two taxa may actually be conspecific (as they produce fertile offspring), and best considered as subspecies.

 Distribution and habitat

 Bombus pensylvanicus ranges from the Eastern Great Plains to eastern and central US and southern Canada, and Mexico.
 The species has become rarer, declining in number mainly in northern parts of its range.
 B. pensylvanicus generally nests in fields of long grass, but may sometimes nest underground.
 The species utilizes bundles of hay or long grass to create sheltered nests above ground.
-Some nest in established crevices and burrows, such as old bird nests, rodent burrows, or in cinder blocks.
-This species has even been noted to nest in human made objects, like buckets or barns.
+Some nest in established crevices and burrows, such as old bird nests, rodent burrows and cinder blocks.
+This species has even been noted to nest in human-made objects such as buckets and barns.